 I have discussed the Wnt/β-catenin pathway and Wnt signaling numerous times on this blog in the past.
-This avenue of research is one of the most exciting ones out there in the hair loss world.
+This avenue of research is one of the most exciting ones in the hair loss world.
 It does not involve any kind of complicated cell multiplication and implantation type procedure.

 Of note, defects in the workings of the Wnt pathway are implicated in numerous diseases and medical conditions.
 Therefore, there are numerous scientists around the world who are studying this important subject matter for non-alopecia related reasons.

-Wnt Signaling and Hair Loss: Updates
+Wnt/β-catenin Pathway Signaling and Hair Loss

 - In my last post, I mentioned that Dr. Antonella Tosti is presenting a paper titled “A new topical Wnt/beta-catenin activator in the treatment of men with male pattern hair loss”.
 I wondered what topical this would be, and commentator “Bob Ross’s Hair” hypothesized that it is methyl vanillate based on this study from 2016 in which Dr. Tosti is a co-author.